JackRubiralta/pelican-app/README.md

 eas build --platform android --profile preview

 TODO
-- Fix scroll bug with hiding header
+- Make search page use the ArticleListPage base
+- Make sure loading indicator is under the header when reloading
 - Add images on the side
 - Add some SPS branding
 - Fix the logo image to fit